 What is Ramadan?

-Members of the Muslim faith worldwide observe this festival each year, which lasts for one lunar month and culminates in the celebration of Eid al-Fitr, which is expected to fall this year on the 21st of April.
+Members of the Muslim faith worldwide observe this festival each year, which lasts for one lunar month and culminates in the celebration of Eid al-Fitr, expected to fall on 20 March 2026.

-During this time, Muslims will refrain from eating or drinking during the hours of daylight and will only eat before dawn (suhoor) and at sunset (iftar).
+During this time, Muslims will refrain from eating or drinking during daylight hours and will only eat before dawn (suhoor) and at sunset (iftar).

 How can employers help employees involved in Ramadan?